 To make the quick change you need to modify the registry settings for this to occur.
 NOTE: As with every time you make changes to the registry, I recommend you make a backup of the registry prior to making the change.
 You need to browse to the following Key:

-In this Folder you want to find the “PortNumber” key and double click it or right click and modify, to get the edit screen to pop up.
+In this Folder you want to find the “PortNumber” key and double click it or right-click and modify, it to get the edit screen to pop up.
 By default, this will give you the Hex value “d3d”, but if you click on the decimal radial, you’ll see the numbers in plain.

-For this example I’ll pretend you want to turn the default 3389 to 13389 (you can choose whatever you want it to be), you just need to add the value in here, click back to the Hexadecimal value (which is automatically convereted, in this example d3d becomes 344d).
+For this example I’ll pretend you want to turn the default 3389 to 13389 (you can choose whatever you want it to be), you just need to add the value in here, click back to the Hexadecimal value (which is automatically converted, in this example d3d becomes 344d).
 Click OK, and restart your computer or server.
-One the computer/server comes back online, it should be listening on the new port.
-Of course you will want to test it out, and get use to connecting to the new port.
+Once the computer/server comes back online, it should be listening on the new port.
+Of course, you will want to test it out, and get used to connect to the new port.
 One up the Remote Desktop Program and type in the server/computer name, a colon, and the new port.
-For my example, like this:
+For my example, this:

-This will make sure that you connect to the server/computer, otherwise the Remote Desktop Program will try to connect to the old port and the computer/server will no respond on the old port.
+This will make sure that you connect to the server/computer, otherwise, the Remote Desktop Program will try to connect to the old port and the computer/server will not respond to the old port.